bedrocklinux/bedrocklinux-website/markdown/0.7/commands.md

 If no flag is provided, `brl which` will guess what type of object the query is about from context.
 For example:

 - {class="cmd"}
-- brl which # no object specified, default to calling process (e.g. a shell) PID
+- brl which # no object specified, default to calling process (e.g. a shell)
 - brl which 1 # object is a number, probably a PID
 - brl which ~/.vimrc # object contains a `/`, probably a file path
 - brl which vim # no number or /, probably a $PATH entry